Danimarqz/telegrambot/README.md

 - `/help` - show this command catalog
 - `/stats` - system snapshot (CPU, memory, network, disks, GPU, uptime)

-Admin only:
+Admin (elevated):

 - `/top` - top CPU/memory consuming processes
 - `/docker` - running containers and status

+Owner (single owner chat only):

 - `/docker_exec <name> <cmd>` - run an arbitrary command inside a container
 - `/docker_logs <name>` - show the last 20 log lines of a container
 - `/logs_suscripcion <name> [duracion]` - poll container logs for a limited time (default 1m, accepts `30s`, `2m`, etc.)
 - `/docker_stats <name>` - CPU, RAM, network, and IO usage for a container
-- `/docker_restart <name>` - restart a Docker container
+- `/docker_restart <name>` - restart a Docker container (`mc-server` only for admin IDs)
 - `/service_status <service>` - short `systemctl status` snippet
 - `/ping <host>` - connectivity test (`8.8.8.8` by default)
 - `/reboot` - reboot the server (requires `sudo` and a confirmation via `/reboot confirmar`)

-Each command is registered in a central dispatcher with middleware that validates the administrator before execution.
+Each command is registered in a central dispatcher with middleware that validates the owner or administrator before execution.

 ## System metrics